gofilipa/python-for-text/_sources/intro/script.md

 # opening script

 We begin with a script as a kind of landmark for where the workshop will go.
-By the end, participants should be able to read the script and understand how it works.
+By the end, you should be able to read the script and understand how it works.
 (There is also a bug hidden in the code for the students to find.)

-The text from this script is taken from the \"[Feminist Data Manifest-NO](https://www.manifestno.com/home)\" by Marika Cifor, Patricia Garcia et al. In the words of the creators, \"The Manifest-No is a declaration of refusal and commitment.
-It refuses harmful data regimes and commits to new data futures.\" The following are the first five declarations from the \"Manifest-NO.\"
+The text from this script is taken from the \"[Feminist Data Manifest-NO](https://www.manifestno.com/home)\" by Marika Cifor, Patricia Garcia et al. This "Manifest-NO" is a statement of data ethics in a world where data practices are used to surveille, control, and extract value.
+The creators crucially demand that "data be acknowledged as at once an interpretation and in need of interpretation."

 ``` python